-USP students must complete a minimum of 15 hours of meaningful volunteering rotations per semester with vetted community-based organizations.
+HES students must complete a minimum of 15 hours of meaningful volunteering rotations per semester with vetted community-based organizations.

 At the end of the fall and spring semesters, students with incomplete deliverables will be notified and requested to fulfill their remaining required volunteering requirements during the inter-semester breaks (winter break to complete deliverable related to the fall, and summer break to complete deliverable related to the spring).
-Students who fail to meet the volunteering rotations requirements during the academic year will be subject to reprimand from the USP Management Team.
+Students who fail to meet the volunteering rotations requirements during the academic year will be subject to reprimand from the HES Management Team.
 In addition, the required volunteering hours must be successfully completed prior to implementation of Community Service Project (CSP) on-site.
 Students undergoing implementation of their CSPs will not be required to volunteer during this period, upon receiving approval from CCECS team.

 In order for a volunteering activity to be counted towards their civic engagement deliverables, students are required to submit to CCECS: